 Ophthalmology

-Pregnant women are more likely to get Medicaid to cover vision services provided by an ophthalmologist specializing in diagnosing and treating eye diseases because the healthcare component of the program pays for these services.
+Pregnant women are more likely to get Medicaid to cover vision services provided by an ophthalmologist specializing in diagnosing and treating eye diseases because the program’s healthcare component pays for these services.

 Full-scope Medicaid pays for many eye surgeries nationwide when medically necessary (including EPSDT plans) when acting as health insurance.
 However, the limited plan is less likely to honor claims because many underlying conditions do not pose a health risk to unborn babies.

-However, the limited plans might cover eye surgeries performed by ophthalmologists when the condition poses pregnancy complications risks.
+However, the limited plans might cover eye surgeries performed by ophthalmologists when the condition poses risks of pregnancy complications.
 For instance, an Ocular Nevis involves cancerous cells that can spread throughout the body.